 Willibold A. Stefan

-Willy was born on March 19th, 1913 to parents Adam and Marie Stefan in Neumarkt, Czechoslovakia, now known as Úterý, Czech Republic.
+Willibold Adolph Stefan, “Willy” was born on March 19th, 1913 to parents Adam and Marie Stefan in Neumarkt, Czechoslovakia, now known as Úterý, Czech Republic.
 This town is located 60 miles east of the city of Prague.
-While in Czechoslovakia, he attended school up to end of 8th grade.
+Willy was the eldest child of the family.
+Josef “Joe” was born in 1915, Johann “John” in 1920, and Rudolf “Rudy” the next year.
+While in Czechoslovakia, Willibold would attend school up to end of 8th grade.

 |Former Stefan residence|

 On the evening of February 26, 1930, Adam was visiting his sister who now lived directly across the street.
 A 10-year old boy by the name of John Layton ran into the Biederman home and said that Adam’s house was on fire.
 Fire companies from Mount Ephraim, Bellmawr and Runnemede confined the fire to the second floor.
 The cause was determined to be defective wiring in the attic.

 |SS Albert Ballin|

 Willy was involved in an minor motor vehicle accident at Fourth and Chestnut Streets in Camden on the afternoon of February 28, 1937.
 Thankfully, no one was hurt in the incident.
 The other driver, Leroy Oliver was arrested on charges filed by Stefan, believing that Mr. Oliver was drunk.
 Leroy Oliver was later convicted of driving while intoxicated as well as disorderly conduct, and sentenced to four months in the county jail.
 I unfortunately do not have much information about Willibold's life prior to the war, but his occupation was listed as a butcher according to the ship manifest that brought him to the U.S. in 1930 as well as the 1940 census.